How to Watch Local Channels without Cable

 There’s CBS All Access, which gives you access to live TV channels, on-demand TV shows and movies, and original content.
 Not only can you watch Star Trek: Picard, Survivor, and The Brady Bunch whenever you’d like, but you’ll be able to watch your local CBS station, CBSN, CBS Sports HQ, and ET Live 24/7.

-NBCUniversal Peacock, which comes out July 15, will also give you live news and sports coverage.
-Peacock will have “virtual channels” where you create personalized channels to make it easier for you to find something to watch.
+NBCUniversal Peacock provides live news and sports coverage.
+Peacock has “virtual channels” where you create personalized channels to make it easier for you to find something to watch.
 Some custom channels include live news, trending feed, true crime dramas, sports, and family movie night.

 In the app store, you’ll also find apps for Fox Now, The CW, ABC, and PBS Video.
 These apps are easy to watch on-the-go on your smartphone, but you can also watch them on your laptop, tablet, computer, and smart TV.